spencertipping/tau/doc/rho-structure1.md

 Path linearity matters from a UI perspective because it's how people tend to select things.
 Though as an aside, wouldn't it be _freaking awesome_ if you could select-by-execution-trace?
 Or "select until `x == 10`" or any other runtime thing.
 That would be amazing.

 But back to the point, when you click-drag to select stuff you're implying a region, and that region is linear in nature because point → point through time forms a possibly-squiggly line.
 I'm not going to call this a strength of text editors; the squiggliness of the line gets quantized out, so the whole process feels imprecise and awkward.
 But there are other ways to do it: you can hold down shift and select, or in `vim` you can just move in visual mode.
-A very poor man's bounding box for text.
+A very poor man's bounding box for text -- and one that conveys _zero_ indication of intent in many cases.

 Single-selection makes everything simple, but it's also limiting.
 You can't do the obvious thing of renaming a variable because there's no way to select-by-scope.
 As a result of that and non-atomic edits, we wind up with the absurdity that my variable-rename can conflict with your out-of-band insertion of code, and a human has to waste time to sort that out.

 The problems created by linear paths and selections are so grievous that I'm happy to dispense with linearity as a constraint.
 It's a good thing to have, but precise, parallel selection is much more important; that's where OT resilience comes from.
 It also paves the way to unexplored territory like execution-oriented syntax traversal.

 For example: "let _x = 10_, _y = 20_. select errors." _That's_ the selection I want.
 Or "grab _x_ and all dependent statements, and put them into this other function."
-Or "select slow things".
+Or "select slow things" or "print statements".
 The possibilities are enormous.